frederic-perez/AmE-dictionary/data/idioms.md

 __of note__
 __of one’s own accord__ Voluntarily.
 __of sorts__ Having inferior, mediocre, or incomplete characteristics of something. _He writes poetry of sorts, but it’s nothing that will set the world ablaze._
+__of the jungle__ The idea that the strongest or most merciless in a society or group will survive.
+The phrase comes from Rudyard Kipling’s _The Jungle Book._ _I refuse to serve as mayor without compassion, so this city will not operate according to the law of the jungle._
 __of the sort__
 __off (one’s) case__ No longer a source of constant pressure; not nagging one anymore. _We need to do something to get the boss off our case._
 __off again, on again__